 The works in this exhibition offer but a few instances of violence.
 Just months since its debut at MICA in January 2020, the United States has witnessed the murders of Ahmaud Arbery, George Floyd, Elijah McClain, Tony McDade, Breonna Taylor, and many more.
 In this environment of systemic violence against Black and Brown bodies, Leonardo continues to encourage us to engage in complex dialogues around race, representation, and the power of art, with the belief that art, and thoughtful conversation about it, can inspire change.

 Following its premiere at MICA, The Breath of Empty Space was intended to travel to MoCA Cleveland, but the exhibition was cancelled before it was scheduled to open and before the artist was able to engage in meaningful discourse with the community.
 Leonardo considers community dialogue, and his own personal engagement with communities, to be at the very center of his work.

 Programming relating to The Breath of Empty Space includes:

-Curriculum Takeover is a program that brings together a group of 10 Berkshire County teens to work with artist Shaun Leonardo to co-develop an arts-based Black Lives Matter curriculum intervention inspired by his drawing series.
-The curriculum will be a virtual teaching resource where students can direct their own and their peers’ learning around racial injustice.
+The Curriculum Takeover brought together a group of 14 Berkshire County teens to work with artist Shaun Leonardo to co-develop an arts-based Black Lives Matter curriculum intervention inspired by his drawing series.
+The curriculum, available through this link, serves as a virtual teaching resource where students can direct their own and their peers’ learning around racial injustice.

 In Session, a MASS MoCA and MCLA Berkshire Cultural Resource Center collaborative community engagement program, that will be held virtually every other month.
 This program will bring together artists, museum professionals, and community agents of change to consider topics surrounding anti-racist work in the sphere of cultural institutions.
 In Session will kick off on December 10 with a discussion with artists on trauma and the consumption of art and media.
 Learn more here.